bvoc59/principles_of_optimal_control/README.md

 ```

 If a browser does not automatically open, simply copy and paste one of the automatically generated URL's to access the server, hosted on `localhost`.

+# License
+MIT OCW is responsible for the content referenced: their license can be found [here](https://ocw.mit.edu/pages/privacy-and-terms-of-use/#cc).